urifa/solidity-notes/README.md

 #### Address

-Address type is indicated by `address` or `address payable` keywords, and  holds a 20 byte value, which is the size of an Ethereum address.
+Address types are indicated by `address` or `address payable` keywords, and hold 20 bytes values, which is the size of an Ethereum address.
 The difference between the two types is that `address payable` is an address you can send Ether to, while you are not supposed to send Ether to a plain `address`.

-These are some examples for address declarations.
-In the first case we declare a variable called `addr1` that holds an address type.
-In the second case, we declare a second variable called `addr2` that holds an address payable type, and assign a value to it.
+You can declare a variable with an address type using this syntax: `address <variable_name>` for addresses, and `address payable <variable_name>` for payable addresses.
+These are some examples:

 ```
 address addr1;
 address payable addr2 = 0xCA35b7d915458EF540aDe6068dFe2F44E8fa733c;
 ```

-You can use some members associated to addresses.
-The most important ones are `<address>.balance`, `<address payable>.transfer` and `<address payable>.send`.

-Here you can see some examples using address members with the two addresses declared before:
+Address types come with some members.
+The most important ones are `<address>.balance`, which queries the balance for the given address, `<address payable>.transfer(<amount>)` which transfers a given amount of Ether to that address, and `<address payable>.send(<amount>)`, which does the same but returning the value "false" on failure.
+These are some examples:

 ```
 addr1.balance;  // Query the balance in Wei of addr1
-addr2.transfer(uint256 amount);  // Send given amount of Wei to addr2.
+addr2.transfer(uint256 1000);  // Send 1000 Wei to addr2.
 Forwards 2300 gas stipend
-addr2.send(uint256 amount);  // Send given amount og Wei to addr2 and returns `false` on failure.
+addr2.send(uint256 1000);  // Send 1000 Wei to addr2.
 Forwards 2300 gas stipend
 ```

 #### Contract Types